 - Better grasp of fundamental IT concepts and best practices

-- Enhanced ability to troubleshoot and solve IT problems.
+- Enhanced ability to troubleshoot and solve IT problems

 Read more >> CompTIA Network+ Vs Security+: Which One Should You Choose?

-Understanding the CompTIA Security+ certification
+Understanding the CompTIA Security+ Certification

-What Does the Sec+ Certification Cover
+What the Sec+ Certification Covers

 Prerequisites for Security+ Certification